Antonio0512/react-workshop-games/README.md

-This is a react wortkshop from Software University.
+This is a react workshop from Software University.

 Server, html, and css are provided by SoftUni.